wxcuop/pyfixmsg_plus/pyfixmsg_plus/fixengine/README.md

 **Do not** set sequence numbers directly on the message store from application code.
 Always use the engine's API to ensure proper encapsulation and protocol compliance.

+---

+## Additional Notes

+- All message store methods that interact with the database and may block are async and must be awaited.
+- All sequence number logic in handlers and engine is now fully async-aware and protocol-compliant.
+- The engine and handlers are robust to out-of-order, duplicate, and gap-fill scenarios, and will interoperate with QuickFIX and other major FIX engines.